 (4) Ceiling height shall be at least 9 feet.

-Agency Note: 10 foot ceiling height is recommended.
+[Agency Note: 10 foot ceiling height is recommended.]

 [(5) Existing Facility.
 A facility which holds full licensure as of the adoption of these regulations shall be considered as having an adequate size dietetic service department.]